-Debt Consolidation San Antonio Texas, Credit Counseling San Antonio Texas, and Debt Relief San Antonio Texas Consultations are free of charge with no obligation.
-Clients who make monthly program payments generally experience an approximate 50% reduction of their enrolled balance before fees, or a 35-45% reduction after payment of settlement fees over a 24-48 month period.
+Debt Consolidation Texas, Credit Counseling Texas, and Debt Relief Texas Consultations are free of charge with no obligation.
+Credit counseling clients generally obtain interest rates between 6% to 11%.
+Debt Negotiation clients who make monthly program payments generally experience an approximate 50% reduction of their enrolled balance before fees, or a 35-45% reduction after payment of settlement fees over a 24-48 month period.
 Individual results may vary based on ability to save sufficient funds, ability to complete the program and the creditors enrolled.
-Statements made are examples of past performance and are not intended to be a guarantee that your debt balances will be lowered by a specific amount or percentage, that you will be debt free within a specific time period.
+Statements made are examples of past performance and are not intended to be a guarantee that your debt balances will be lowered by a specific amount or percentage, that you will be debt-free within a specific time period.
 Settlement fees are not charged until a debt is reduced and payment has been made to creditor.
-We do not assume consumer debt, make monthly payments to creditors or provide tax, bankruptcy, accounting or legal advice.
+We do not assume consumer debt, make monthly payments to creditors, provide tax, bankruptcy, accounting, or legal advice.
 We do not provide credit repair services.
-Optional separate legal services may be offered by affiliated attorneys and any associated attorney fees are separate from those charged by Debt Redemption Inc. Please contact a tax professional to discuss any possible tax consequences of paying less than the full balance.
+Optional separate legal services may be offered by affiliated attorneys and any attorney fees are separate from those charged by Debt Redemption Inc. Please contact a tax professional to discuss any possible tax consequences of paying less than the full balance.
 Programs available in Texas.
 Logos used are property of their respective owners.

 Debt consolidation San Antonio generally takes the debt you owe to a number of creditors and replaces it with one, lump sum debt, owed to a single creditor.
 Debt consolidators “pay off” your debt, and then offer you one payment at a new interest rate through a consolidation loan.
 So instead of paying several creditors throughout the month, each with their own interest rate, you pay one bill to the consolidator.